Skip to main content

 Andrew Monaghan (center) and company | Johan Persson

-I was immediately taken aback by how expressive the dancers’ facial expressions were–reminiscent of the facial expressions of silent film stars.
-The costumes are monochromatic–different shades of grey.
+I was immediately taken aback by how expressive the dancers’ facial expressions were—reminiscent of the facial expressions of silent film stars.
+The costumes are monochromatic, different shades of gray.
 The sound effects, staging, and prop-use are incredibly cinematic.
-It was easy to forget you were watching a live performance and not an old black and white movie about finding love in the midst of World War II.
+It was easy to forget I was watching a live performance and not an old black and white movie about finding love in the midst of World War II.

 Many of the story’s classic pillars are still there: Cinderella’s stepsisters are cartoonishly mean; Cinderella’s father, in his wheelchair, is heartbreakingly cast aside while his wife and her family enjoy a life of lavish frivolity; and the prince (in this iteration he’s a soldier) meets Cinderella and is taken with her immediately only to lose track of his love at first sight (this time due to a head injury thanks to the war, not because the clock strikes midnight and Cinderella needs to rush home before her carriage turns into a pumpkin) without a clue left behind as to who she could be save for one sparkling heel.